citp/privacy-policy-historical/p/pr/pri/privacyguard.com.md

 Can you limit this sharing?

 ---|---|---
-**For our everyday business purposes** — such as to process your transactions, maintain your ccount(s), respond to court orders and legal investigations, or report to credit bureaus |
+**For our everyday business purposes** — such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus |

 YES